Shakedkod/Obsidian-Script-Editor/README.md

-# 🎬 Obsidian Script Editor
+# 🎬 Script Editor for Obsidian

 Write and structure screenplays directly inside Obsidian using an intuitive, Markdown-inspired format.
 Supports live formatting, metadata, character management, and PDF export — all within your writing vault.